Senior Article Nov: Veterans Day Facts and Information

 The Next Horizon Senior & Military (Veterans/Spouses) Services/Resources/Locator

-The Increasing Standards of Geriatric Care and Deducting the Cost of a Caregiver
+The Standards of Geriatric Care and Deducting the Cost of a Caregiver

 Today’s facility needs to provide increased levels of both comfort and care.
 Here are six key criteria geriatric patients are using to measure hospitals and long term care residence.